limingjie/Learning-MongoDB/README.md

 #### insert()

 Backward compatibility for MongoDB prior to 3.0.
-For consistency CRUD API after 3.0, `insertOne` and `insertMany` are prefered.
+For consistency CRUD API after 3.0, `insertOne` and `insertMany` are preferred.

 ### Removing Documents